taku-nhira33/sql-data-warehouse/README.md

 This project implements an end-to-end data warehouse using Microsoft SQL Server, covering the full data engineering lifecycle—from raw data ingestion to analytics-ready dimensional models.

-The solution ingests data from multiple source systems (CRM and ERP), applies data quality and transformation logic, and exposes a Gold-layer star schema optimized for analytical queries and reporting.
+The solution ingests data from multiple source systems (CRM and ERP), applies data quality and transformation logic, and exposes a star schema optimized for analytical queries and reporting.

 ---
 ## Data Architecture